camel-drinking-water-in-south-gobi

 Itinerary

-After early breakfast, we’ll transfer you to the Dalanzadgad airport for domestic flight back to Ulaanbaatar.
-After arrival at Chinggis Khaan International Airport, transfer to your hotel.
+After early breakfast, transfer to Dalanzadgad airport for your return flight to Ulaanbaatar.
+Upon arrival, transfer to your hotel.

 Itinerary Map